Toni Wolff: Relationship with Jung

 Despite Wolff's refusal to join Jung in the study of alchemy, she remained personally loyal to him for the remainder of her life and thoroughly committed to furthering the field of analytical psychology.

 After his heart attack in 1944, Jung moved away from Wolff emotionally.
 She no longer carried his anima and no longer served as his special muse.
 Upon her death in 1953, Jung did not attend her memorial service.
 His associate Barbara Hannah cites his health, as well as his strong feelings of grief, as the primary reasons.
 Jung's wife attended Wolff's memorial on behalf of both of them.
 In memory of Wolff, Jung carved a memorial stone to honor her that read, in Chinese characters arranged vertically, "Toni Wolff Lotus Nun Mysterious".
-Just before his death, he told his colleague, Laurens van der Post, that Wolff had supplied the "fragrance" of his life, while his wife, Emma, had supplied "the foundation".
+Just before his death, he told his close acquaintance, Laurens van der Post, that Wolff had supplied the "fragrance" of his life, while his wife, Emma, had supplied "the foundation".